What was there about Noah that caused God to look upon him with favor?

 If you are a stickler for these kinds of things, you can do your own calculations using the Old Testament feast-day calendar.
 But even with that, since the flood occurred long before that calendar was in effect, you would have to question if even this is the correct calendar to use.
 I doubt if Noah had this calendar hanging on the wall of the captain’s quarters.

-So the rains and surges of water began on the seventeenth of February, year 600 (Noah’s age).
-When the rain stopped at the end of the forty days, Noah opened the window to look out on a watery horizon.
+So the rains and surges of water began on the seventeenth of February, year 600 AN (After Noah, in contrast with BN).
+When the rain stopped at the end of the forty days, Noah opened the window to look out on a watery horizon (Genesis 8:6).

 The next time marker is the seventeenth of the seventh month – July seventeen.
 Since the text says twice that the waters “prevailed on the earth” for 150 days, and since these five months would approximate the 150, I am going to make the assumption that this is the time period that the Bible is referring to.
 It was at that point, at the end of the 150 days, that Noah felt a slight thud, and if he was standing up, perhaps lost his balance a little as his ark came to rest on the top of one of the mountains of Ararat.